UoW-CPC/rabbda-earthquakes-application/README.md

  You have now completed this demo, please review the presentation 'earthquakes-portal-release-1.pptx' to understand architecture and functionality of the application.

-As a next step you can try release-2 [here](https://github.com/UoW-CPC/rabbda-earthquakes-portal/tree/release-2.0).
-Release-2 includes two solutions on how you can import real time data to your system.
-The first solution is related to earthquakes data and the second to twitter data.

  ### Clean Data

 You can clean the data from Hive by dropping the Database and its content: